Research Misconduct

 - In distributing the draft report, or portions thereof, to the respondent, the RIO will inform the recipient of the confidentiality under which the draft report is made available and may establish reasonable conditions to ensure such confidentiality.
 For example, the RIO may require that the recipient sign a confidentiality agreement.

-- Institutional Decision and Notification
+7. Institutional Decision Determination and Notification

-- Decision by Deciding Official.
-The RIO will transmit the final inquiry report and any comments to the DO, who within ten (10) calendar days will determine in writing (1) whether the institution accepts the investigation report, its findings, and the recommended institutional actions; and, if so, (2) the appropriate institutional actions in response to the accepted findings of research misconduct.
+- Decision Determination by Deciding Official.
+The RIO will transmit the final inquiry investigation report and any comments to the DO, who within ten (10) calendar days will determine in writing (1) whether the institution accepts the investigation report, and its findings, and the recommended institutional actions; and, if so, (2) the appropriate institutional actions in response to the accepted findings of research misconduct.
 In the event the DO disagrees with any of the Investigation Committee’s recommendations, the DO will document the basis for their decision in writing.
 Alternatively, the DO may return the report to the investigation Committee with a request for further fact-finding or analysis.

-- Notification of Decision
+- Notification of Decision Determination

 - If the DO decides that there was no research misconduct, the RIO shall take reasonable steps to inform anyone else known to have knowledge of the investigation.
 Depending on the particular circumstances and the views of the respondent, the RIO shall also advise the DO concerning other measures to restore the reputation of the respondent, including publicizing the final outcome in any forum in which the allegation of research misconduct was previously publicized.

-- Time for Completion
+8. Time for Completion

-- If the DO approves an extension, if applicable, the RIO will submit to ORI a written request for an extension, setting forth the reasons for the delay.
-The RIO will ensure that periodic progress reports are filed with ORI, if ORI grants the request for an extension and directs the filing of such reports.
+- IfFor research involving PHS or other federal support, ifthe DO approves an extension, if applicable, the RIO will submit to ORI a written request to the relevant funding agency for an extension, setting forth the reasons for the delay.
+The RIO extension and will ensure that periodic progress reports are filed with ORI, if ORI grants the funding agency upon request. for an extension and directs the filing of such reports.

-- Withdrawal or correction of all pending or published abstracts and papers emanating from the research where research misconduct was found;
+- Withdrawal orActions to correct the research record, including correction or retraction of all pending or published abstracts and papers work emanating from or affected by the research where research misconduct was found;

-- Removal of the responsible person from the particular project, letter of reprimand, special monitoring of future work, probation, suspension, salary reduction, or initiation of steps leading to possible rank reduction or termination of employment;
+- Prohibition on research activities conducted under the auspices of Indiana University; letter of reprimand, special monitoring of future work,; rescinding of degrees; removal from degree programs where research is an essential component; probation, suspension, salary reduction, or initiation of steps leading to possible rank reduction or termination of employment.;

 - Restitution of funds to the grantor agency as appropriate; and